StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 The propagated health state of a component is calculated using a propagation function.
 Health state will propagate from one component to the next, from dependencies to dependent components.
 Note that this is the opposite direction to the arrows shown on [relations](../introduction-to-stackstate/components_and_relations.md#relations) in the topology graph.

-{% hint style="success" %}
-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can configure [custom propagation functions](../../develop/developer-guides/custom-functions/propagation-functions.md) to customize how health state affects the overall health of your systems.
-{% endhint %}

 {% hint style="info" %}
 A CLEAR \(green\) health state does not propagate.
 {% endhint %}